dockerunit/dockerunit-consul/README.md

 ```
 - Because `service-a` is using `@UseConsulDns`, it can reference `service-b`
 by using the `service-b.service.consul` name.
-- `service-b` is not declaring any `@PortBinding` because our test does not need to talk to it.
+- `service-b` is not declaring any `@PublishPort` because our test does not need to talk to it.
 Only `service-a` will talk to it, but it can do it by using the container IP to which
 the `service-b.service.consul` name resolves to.